lizbur10/boston-events-cli-app/NOTES.md

 11. DONE - Add explanations for each item in spec.md
 12. DONE - Create video demo
 13. DONE - Finish blog post
+14. Refactor to include Scraper class
+15. Refactor to scrape categories
+16. Add "More info?" with open in browser window

 Questions
 1. 404 error (when there's a network hiccup) crashes the program - catch procedure?